 Special Educational Needs and Disability

 Some children, at some point in their school career, may have special educational needs (SEN).
-Most children’s needs will be met by their ordinary (mainstream) school, often with support from outside specialists.
+Most children’s needs will be met by their school, often with support from outside specialists.

-If you think your child has a learning difficulty at school, make an appointment to talk to your child’s teacher or our ask to see one of the SEN team.
+If you think your child has a learning difficulty at school, make an appointment to talk to your child’s teacher or ask to see one of the SEND team.

-Miss Karen Breakwell - Special Educational Needs Co-ordinator (SENCo)
+Miss Karen Breakwell - Special Educational Needs and Disability Co-ordinator (SENDCo)

 Mrs Sally Robson - Child Advocate

-More details of our Local Offer and our SEND policy is available below.
+More details of our SEN Information Report (previously known as the Local Offer) and our SEND policy are available below.

-As part of the Government’s reforms of special educational needs and disability (SEND), local authorities are required to publish a local offer showing the support available to disabled children and young people and those with SEND and their families/ carers.
+As part of the Government’s reforms of special educational needs and disability (SEND), local authorities are required to publish a SEN Information Report showing the support available to disabled children and young people and those with SEND and their families/ carers.
 All Children and Young People are entitled to an education that enables them to make progress so that they:-